infinum/frontend-handbook/JavaScript/React.md

 ### Formatting

-Use self-closing tags, separated with an empty space, for elements that don't have children.
+Use self-closing tags separated with an empty space for elements that don't have children.

 ``` jsx
 // bad